-Early and Periodic Screening, Diagnosis and Treatment (EPSDT) services
+Early and Periodic Screening, Diagnosis and Treatment (EPSDT)/Preventive Pediatric Health Care Screening and Diagnosis (PPHSD) services.

-EPSDT services include health care, diagnosis, treatment, and other care you or your child needs to correct or improve defects and physical and mental illnesses and conditions.
-If you or your child is under age 21 and enrolled in MassHealth Standard or CommonHealth and a PCP discovers a health condition, we'll pay for all Medically Necessary treatment that federal Medicaid law covers, even if the services are not in your Covered Services List.
+EPSDT/PPHSD services include health care, screening, diagnosis, treatment, and other care you or your child needs to correct or improve defects and physical and mental illnesses and conditions.
+If you or your child is under age 21 and a PCP discovers a health and/or behavioral health condition, we'll pay for all Medically Necessary treatment that federal Medicaid law covers, even if the services are not in your Covered Services List.
 The treatment must be given by a Provider who is qualified and willing to provide the services, and the Provider must tell us in writing that the services are Medically Necessary.
 You and your PCP can ask us to help you find an In-network Provider to give you these services and/or how to use Out-of-network Providers, if needed.

-You can find the services we cover on your Covered Services List.
-If we don't cover the services you need, or if the Covered Services List doesn't include the services, the Provider providing the services can ask us for Prior Authorization.
-We'll pay for the services if we agree the services are Medically Necessary and we give Prior Authorization.
+See the services we cover on your Covered Services List.
+If we don't cover the treatment services you need, or if your Covered Services List doesn't include the services, the Provider providing the treatment services can ask us for Prior Authorization.
+We'll pay for the treatment services if we agree the services are Medically Necessary and we give Prior Authorization.

 If we don't approve the request for Prior Authorization, you have a right to appeal.
-For more information about the Grievance and Appeal process, please see the section "Your concerns" on page 31.
+For more information about the Grievance and Appeal process, please see the section "Your concerns" on page 40.
 Talk to your child's PCP, Behavioral Health Provider or other Specialist for help getting these services.